 When you go online to buy a used car you’ll be presented with an almost unlimited supply to choose from, but have you ever stopped to wonder where used car dealers get their cars from?

 No matter what type of dealer it is, they have to get their used car inventory from somewhere, and it has to be from a source that’s cheap enough for them to be able to re-sell at a profit.
-Let’s take a look at the different sources used car dealers get their cars from.
+Let’s take a look at the different sources where used car dealers get their cars.

 The most obvious source of used car inventory is the trade-in.
 These are vehicles that customers sell to dealers when they are buying another vehicle from the dealer.
 Selling your old car to the dealer you’re buying a brand new or another used one from is by far the easiest and most convenient way of getting rid of it and getting what it’s worth to put towards your next vehicle.